Dell Inspiron Mini Series: SSD/Ubuntu Netbook Remix

-Dell initially shipped versions of the Mini 9 with only partially usable storage, after models were built using a software image that fit just the basic 4GB SSD.
+Dell initially shipped versions of the Mini 9 with only partially usable storage, after models were built using a software image that fit just the basic 4 GB SSD.
 Standard operating system upgrades later fixed the issue.

 SSD

 The Mini 9 uses a very special SSD drive.
-It is a 50mm solid state module (MO-300A) with mini PCIe interface.
+It is a 50 mm solid state module (MO-300A) with mini PCIe interface.
 It uses IDE/PATA signal, so replacing it with a module with SATA signal won't work, although it will fit in the socket.

 Battery capacity

-In January, it was suspected that some units were shipping with 24 watt-hour capacity batteries, labeled as 32 watt-hour.
+In January, it was suspected that some units were shipping with 24 watt-hour capacity batteries, labeled as 32 watt-hours.
 The low-capacity batteries appear to be those manufactured in Tokyo.
 It was later determined that the software used to examine the batteries was incorrectly reporting the capacity and has since been reported to be fixed with an upgrade of the BIOS.